sandialabs/sibl/xyfigure/README.md

 Most of the keywords documented in the [XYFigure dictionary](XYFigure_dictionary.md) are *optional*.
 If the optional keywords are not specified, `xyfigure` selects sensible default values.
 Users override the default behaviour by specifying the optional keywords.

-Here is the sine and cosine example from above, as a minimual [json](../io/xyfigure_example/min_spec.json) file, without any optional keywords:
+Here is the sine and cosine example from above, as a minimal [json](../io/xyfigure_example/min_spec.json) file, without any optional keywords:

 ```json
 {